-- 1. Crime Prevention: The prevention strategies are to be carried out at Youth Empowerment Centers in each targeted area that provide activities and services to youth ages 13-18, including after school programs and activities, tutoring/mentoring, job training for in school and out of school youth; information on resources, gang prevention outreach, parenting classes, employment services, Safe Schools Programs and transportation. - 2.
+- 1. Crime Prevention: Each of the five sites was to implement a Youth Empowerment Center (YECs) with programs for youth not involved with the justice system.
+The prevention strategies to be implemented at the YECs should provide activities and services to youth ages 13-18, including after school programs and activities, tutoring/mentoring, job training for in school and out of school youth; information on resources, gang prevention outreach, parenting classes, employment services, Safe Schools Programs, transportation, and employment when applicable. - 2.
 Law Enforcement: The law enforcement strategies include: - a.
-Training for all law enforcement agencies on the collection of evidence by

-- standardization of evidence collection policies, procedures and training - b.
+Training for all law enforcement agencies on the collection of evidence by standardization of evidence collection policies, procedures and training - b.
 Utilization of the newer technology "license plate recognition cameras" in each of the targeted areas - c.
 Community oriented police officer in each targeted area - d.
 Ad campaigns utilizing bus shelters and billboards to assist in cold case investigations, provide crime prevention tips, and to make people aware of the penalties for gun crimes - e.
 Gun safety programs, including working with gun dealers to better secure the firearms - f.
-Multi-Agency Task Forces - i.
-Violent Crimes Task Force - ii.
+Multi-Agency Task Forces

+- g.
+Violent Crimes Task Force - h.
 Joint operations with Alcohol, Tobacco, Firearms, and Explosives - 3.
 Courts: The strategies for the Courts component are designed to divert youth from the juvenile justice system and provide the judiciary with additional sanctions for those in the system, and include: - a.
-Extending Youth Court within each targeted area - b.
-Aggression Replacement Therapy (ART) specialized program for violent juvenile offenders.
+Extending Youth Court within each targeted area - Aggression Replacement Therapy (ART) specialized program for violent juvenile offenders.
 ART provides an alternative treatment program to stem the violence at an earlier age - c.
 Initiating judicial training on methods to involve parents more in the judicial process to reduce the likelihood of recidivism - d.
 Funding for a specialized prosecutor to handle violent firearm crimes with defendants up to age 29 and to work with law enforcement on the prosecution of gun crimes - 4.
-Corrections: The strategy will be carried out by establishing a Justice Service Center in each targeted area to provide assistance to juvenile and young adult offenders up to age 29.
-The Justice Service Center provides services both on-site and through referrals.
-These services include employment, substance abuse, mental health, legal assistance, reentry assistance, life skills, and probation sanction assistance.
+Corrections: The corrections strategies will be implemented through the establishment of Justice Services Centers (JSCs) for juveniles and adults on probation or re-entering the five sites from jails or institutions.
+JSCs will be established in each targeted area to provide assistance to juvenile and young adult offenders up to age 29.
+The JSCs provides services both on-site and through referrals.
+These services include employment, substance abuse, mental health, legal assistance, re-entry assistance, life skills, and probation sanction assistance.

 Educational programs such as Safe Schools and Career Academies, and law enforcement strategies were to be countywide.
-Each targeted area will have an Advisory Board of residents and a Teen/Youth Council.
+Each targeted area will have an Advisory Board of residents and a Youth Council.
 For each area, a Memorandum of Understanding will ensure the participation of the local government, human service agencies, foundations and other funding sources.
 The centers in the targeted areas will be phased-in based on the readiness of the sites.
 The CJC shall maintain oversight until all sites have been established.

-IV.
-Evaluation Methodology
+4.0 Evaluation Methodology